 Even your existing customers are going to turn to Google or Bing to find their answers about your product.
 You’re missing a trick if your content doesn’t show up in the SERPs.

 Search Engine Optimization is a moving target but the basic principles endure.
 We’ll now go through exactly how to optimize your knowledge base SEO for search in this post.

 2. Should you make your knowledge base public or private?

-If your content is restricted behind a login page or accessible only through a certain IP address, forget about knowledge base SEO.
+If your product documentation content is restricted behind a login page or accessible only through a certain IP address, forget about knowledge base SEO.
 In this case, you won’t want search engines to index your knowledge base.
-You only want your customers or your employees to see it and it’s a private knowledge base.
+You only want your customers or your employees to see it and it’s an internal knowledge base.

 In contrast, a public knowledge base:

 - Allows the competition to see your help pages and potentially spy on you

 - Is not always appropriate if your knowledge base is intended for an internal audience (employees)